-Chemotherapy is used to treat recurrent and metastatic breast cancer by destroying or damaging the cancer cells as much as possible.
+Chemotherapy is used to treat metastatic breast cancer by destroying or damaging the cancer cells as much as possible.
 Because chemotherapy medicines affect the entire body, chemotherapy is generally recommended if:

 - the cancer is growing despite other forms of treatment

 - there is a significant amount of cancer in organs such as the liver or lungs

 Research has shown that chemotherapy medicines such as:

 - Pegylated liposomal doxorubicin (brand names: Doxil or Caelyx)

 - Xeloda (chemical name: capecitabine)

 - Cytoxan (chemical name: cyclophosphamide)

 - Abraxane (chemical name: albumin-bound paclitaxel)